 will remain etched in our minds forever.

-Heading Back – An Unexpected Rare Find
+Heading Back – An Unexpected Rare Find (Tristan Albatross)

-Video by : Juanita Aitkenhead
+Video by: Juanita Aitkenhead

 With hardly any standing room after the announcement, we celebrated this majestic bird.
-We were blessed to have MBE Peter Harrison(the worlds leading Sea-Bird Artist and Autor of the latest “Sea Bird Identification” book) at the stern of the vessel.
-He showed us his reference images and described the differences between the “grubby Wandering Albatross” and the “Clean Pure White ” Tristan Albatross.
+We were blessed to have MBE Peter Harrison(the world’s leading Sea-Bird Artist and author of the latest “Sea Bird Identification” book) at the vessel’s stern.
+He showed us his reference images and described the differences between the “Grubby Wandering Albatross” and the “Clean Pure White ” Tristan Albatross.

 We shared this memorable moment and celebrated our joy of this incredible find.
 Commemorating this moment with Peter and Johnathan Rossouw from Apex Expeditions, I have to rank this experience as the highlight of my birding career and a climax of the Flock to Marion Expedition.